-Depending on the size of the activity, multinational corporations are, as a rule, very large, gigantic companies, but also smaller enterprises, but very important in a specific activity field.
+Depending on the size of the activity, multinational corporations are, as a rule, very large, gigantic companies, but also smaller enterprises, but very important in a certain field of activity.

 The capital of these companies is multi or plurinational; it consists mainly of direct foreign and portfolio investments, which also attract local capital from the countries where subsidiaries are created.
-Porter believed that the business is composed of a variety of activities, some of which are complimentary and help with coordination, and others of which are productive and add value to output [9].
+Porter considered that the company is made up of a set of activities, some productive, which add value to production, and others complementary, which facilitate coordination [9].